pherephobia/pherephobia/README.md

 - Book chapter In *Issues and Perspectives in Korean Peace Process.* Hankuk University of Foreign Studies Knowledge Press.:
   - [What Do We Know and Do Not Know?: Attitudes Toward North Korea and Unification](https://github.com/pherephobia/2020_Panmunjom)
     - Co-author: Jaeyoung Hur (Yonsei Univ.)
-- Working Papers:
+- Revise & Resubmit:
-  - Trust Heuristic and Vote Choice: Evidence from Cross-sectional Studies in South Korea
+  - Retrospection and vote choice: Evidence from cross-sectional studies in South Korea
     -  Co-authors: Jaeyoung Hur (Yonsei Univ.), Hyun-Hee Heo (Korea Univ.), Deok Hyun Jang (Gallup Korea), Won Mo Jang (SNU Borame Medical Center)
+- Working Papers: TBA
 - Data sets:
   - Republic of Korea National Election Commission archives and provides data on political parties and elections in South Korea.
 However, it provides data in the format of an interactive webpage, which is not suitable to investigate for research.
   - Using `{RSelenium}`, I scrapped the tables and manipulated them into tidy forms.